FireScallion/DRIVER-HUD---HD2-Vehicle-HUD/README.md

 Existing `driver_hud.cfg` and `frv_hud_position.txt`/`.json` values are imported on first creation, including an existing font preference.
 Afterwards edit only the unified file.
 The packaged `.example.txt` is reference material and is not deployed over your settings.
 There is no external executable or shell configurator.
 Nexus scanning was not performed.

-The old font uses the original source's `core/performance_hud/debug` resource.
-Its source identity is verified; the user-provided screenshot is consistent with the legacy path, but final pixel appearance needs an in-game comparison.

 ## Other configuration

 Optional `driver_hud.cfg` lives in the same AppData folder.
 A template is included in the installation ZIP.